 a program that runs on a remote computer and that listens for SAS/CONNECT client requests for connection to the remote computer.
 When the spawner program receives a request, it invokes a SAS session on the remote computer.

 Scalable Performance Data Engine

 a SAS engine that is able to deliver data to applications rapidly because it organizes the data into a streamlined file format.
-The SPD Engine divides a problem (such as a WHERE clause) into smaller problems that can be processed in parallel.
 Short form: SPD Engine.

 schema